wm97artsociety/Manierism-megabyte-rig-/README.md

 ----

+The oregame halving is for my house burning down from oower from the oower company so i make this to take a stand and say buy our power

 PRE GAME HALVING STARTS AT 10PM eastern Standard Time on September 28th 2025

 79,000+ Kilowatts every 5 - 150 seconds per megabyte